Understanding eligibility

 Who can receive ELEVIDYS

-Many families have questions about whether ELEVIDYS is an appropriate treatment.
-One of the first steps is to consider eligibility.
 Below are answers to common questions about who may receive ELEVIDYS.

 A genetic test is required to confirm a mutation in the dystrophin gene.
 If you’ve had a test already, provide the report to your doctor to see if an updated test may be needed.

-An antibody test is required to measure preexisting antibodies to the ELEVIDYS vector, called AAVrh74.
+An antibody test is also required to measure preexisting antibodies to the ELEVIDYS vector, called AAVrh74.
 If the levels are too high, ELEVIDYS may not be an option.

 Why antibodies matter